 None of this makes The Forgotten Army bad in any sense.
 Far from it; in fact, it’s a lot more enjoyable than I had hoped it would be.
 The one thing that the writers could employ in future episodes is focus.
 Right now, there’s a lot packed into the 30 minutes and the writers are keen on touching and exploring every angle.
 Take Maya for instance; in the short space that we come to know her, we’re told of her ambitions and her parents’ concern for her marriage.
 She even has a prospective groom in a friend her parents eye for her who, for a change, is a lot more supportive of her ambitions.
 Certainly interesting but perhaps too much of a reveal in a short space?

-As Sunny Kaushal’s Sodhi reveals in a moment of existential crisis: There’s no fear in giving our life but you need to know what you’re giving your life for.
-Reason is important For now, I have a good enough reason to continue with the show and I’ll be jumping into the third episode.
+As Sunny Kaushal’s Sodhi reveals in a moment of existential crisis: A soldier isn’t afraid in giving their life for the country but he needs to know what he’s giving his life for.
+Reason is important.
+For now, I have a good enough reason to continue with the show and I’ll be jumping into the third episode.
 So far so good.